afaqirz67/intermediate_arduino/README.md

 ### Lessons Learned
 I learned that there are different libraries are there to provide extra functionality and you have to find the right one to make it work.

-## A Little Practice
-In this assignment we were supposed to follow a tutorial provided by SolidWorks itself and have to different parts done.
-One part which included an assembly and a part and the second one just included just one part.
-### Wiring
-picture or fritzing image goes here

-### Lessons Learned
-These were the first assignments of the year so kind of refreshed everything in my memorry and the new skill I learned by doing this assignment was how to use Linear Patern.
-It basically allows you to copy your drawn sketch multiple times in a specific pattern.